 A Tale of Two Men

-The name, Benedict Arnold, is now synonymous with perfidy and outright treason, and he is the most tragic figure of the American War for Independence.
-But the story of Benedict Arnold is a tale of two men.
-His brilliance, iron will, courage, and creative flare for action, combined with an oversized ego, an avaricious streak, an easy-to-anger, and a quick-to-affront personality, led to trouble.
-But this post will focus on his life, culminating with the battles at Saratoga in 1777, the finale of The North Spy, the turning point of the American War for Independence, and the high water mark of Benedict Arnold’s career.
+The name Benedict Arnold is now synonymous with treachery and outright betrayal, and he remains the most tragic figure of the American War for Independence.
+However, the story of Benedict Arnold is really about two men.
+His brilliance, strong will, bravery, and creative energy for action, combined with an oversized ego, greed, a quick temper, and a tendency to take offense, led to problems.
+But this post will focus on his life, ending with the battles at Saratoga in 1777, the conclusion of The North Spy, the turning point of the American War for Independence, and the peak of Benedict Arnold’s career.

 Promise and Poverty

-Norwich, Connecticut, begins this tale.
-Benedict Arnold was born there on 14 January 1754.
-His early life did not go well.
-Arnold’s father, Benedict Arnold III, was a successful businessman and descendant of one of Rhode Island’s first governors.
-Arnold had an excellent early education and was headed for Yale and his father’s mercantile business.
-But his father became an alcoholic, and things deteriorated in the family, with siblings dying (he was the second of six) and his father ill.
-But his mother, Hannah (nee Waterman King), connected him with an apprenticeship in her cousin’s apothecary and mercantile business.
+Norwich, Connecticut, begins this story.
+Benedict Arnold was born there on January 14, 1754.
+His early life was challenging.
+Arnold’s father, Benedict Arnold III, was a successful businessman and a descendant of one of Rhode Island’s first governors.
+Arnold received an excellent early education and was on track to attend Yale and join his father’s mercantile business.
+However, his father became an alcoholic, leading to family troubles, with siblings passing away (he was the second of six children) and his father falling ill.
+Despite this, his mother, Hannah (née Waterman King), arranged for him to apprentice in her cousin’s apothecary and mercantile business.

 Brief Service to the King

-The French and Indian War gave the sixteen-year-old a chance to break away.
-He joined a Connecticut regiment and marched to New York to help fend off the French.
-He was at Albany but then went north to Lake George.
-However, after the French seizure of Fort William Henry, the regiment returned south, and Arnold left the unit and the war.
+The French and Indian War gave the sixteen-year-old a chance to escape his usual routine.
+He joined a Connecticut regiment and marched to New York to help defend against the French.
+He was at Albany but then moved north to Lake George.
+However, after the French took Fort William Henry, the regiment went back south, and Arnold left the unit and the war.

 Peace and Prosperity